iamlanlt/repo_app/README.md

 CREATE ROLE repo_app WITH LOGIN PASSWORD 'password';
 GRANT ALL PRIVILEGES ON DATABASE repo_app TO repo_app;
+GRANT ALL PRIVILEGES ON SCHEMA public TO repo_app;
+ALTER USER repo_app WITH SUPERUSER;
 ```

 ### Create environment file